-The nine island Archipelago of Azores is situated half-way between the U.S. and Europe, a remote destination that is not easily accessible.
-With a limited number of flights, the big plus of the Azore is the lack of mass tourism, combined with a relatively small number of visitors each year.
-In addition to the islands’ lush, green landscapes, Azores is noted as one of the 10 best places in the world for both whale watching and sustainable tourism (hiking, mountain climbing, canoeing, biking).
+The nine-island Archipelago of Azores is situated half-way between the U.S. and Europe, a remote destination that is not easily accessible.
+With a limited number of flights, the big plus of the Azore is the lack of mass tourism.
+In addition to the islands’ lush, green landscapes, Azores is noted as one of the 10 best places in the world for both whale watching and sustainable tourism (hiking, mountain climbing, canoeing, and biking).
 Another great plus here is all of the fresh seafood and fine wines and cheese!

 Above Photo: Walking path leading to a view of the lakes of Sete Cidades, Azores, Portugal